 - Filler Metal and Shielding gas CoCs, official reports, PPAP packages, Weld Maps.

 - Process Monitoring

-- Use of calibrated Fluke 275 Amp-Voltmeter to verify adherence to WPS amperage, voltage, and Preheat & Interpass temperature essential variable ranges.
+- Use of calibrated Fluke 275 Amp-Voltmeter to verify adherence to WPS amperage, voltage, and Preheat & both min. & max.
+Interpass temperature essential variable ranges.

 - GTFM (calibrated Gas Turbine Flow Meter), shielding gas flow verification.